ICO’s take on password security

 Although the ICO’s guidance on passwords is not binding, compliance is strongly recommended.
 During the transition period, the ICO will continue to act as the lead supervisory authority for businesses in the UK.

 If you need help implementing all of the ICO’s password recommendations, using a full-featured password solution is the easiest way to do so.
 With Specops Password Policy, you can replace complexity by banning weak passwords and allowing passphrases to enforce secure policies without burdening users.
-Additionally, it includes a password blacklisting feature that checks against a continuously updated list of compromised, common and predictable passwords.
+Additionally, it includes a Breached Password Protection feature that checks against a continuously updated list of compromised, common and predictable passwords.

 A free tool you can use to find accounts using compromised passwords is Specops Password Auditor.
-Specops Password Auditor scans Active Directory and checks against a blacklist of 700 million known-breached passwords.
+Specops Password Auditor scans Active Directory and checks against a password list of 700 million known-breached passwords.
 With a quick scan, you can know unlock these key insights:

 - Accounts using known-breached passwords